-Central Bank intervention
+Central Bank review

 - Australia: RBA Interest Rate Decision

 - Canada: Trade Balance (DEC)

 - US: Fed Chairman Powell Speech

 - Canada: BoC Governor Macklem Speech

 - Australia: RBA Chart Pack